‘The Outsiders’ Still Inspiring Film Fans 36 Years After Its Release

 Seven years after the film was released, a short-lived television series aired in 1990, but only lasted one season.
 An adaptation for the stage was also published the same year.

-Hinton celebrated the 50th anniversary of the novel’s publication in 2017.
 She spoke to Entertainment Weekly about the milestone event, stating “When a friend of mine got beaten up on his way home from school, I got mad and began a short story about a kid who got beaten up going home from the movies.”

 As for her relationship with the film’s actors?
 Hinton noted that they are still close.

 “We bonded really strongly because they’re these little boys, and they were tearin’ loose in Tulsa with no adult supervision, so I decided I was their mother and took over mothering ’em.
 I loved them very much, and they knew that I loved them very much, and they’ve never forgotten it.
 Rob used to call me Mom half the time.”